MIDS-scaling-up/v2/week02/hw/README.md

 **Remember to terminate the instance at the end.**

 #### Monitor your billing
-Please keep an eye on your costing with the below command.
+Please keep an eye on your costing through the semester with the below command.
 Students have run over in the past.
 ```
 aws ce get-cost-and-usage \
     --time-period Start=2020-07-01,End=2020-07-31 \